unfashionable/YichaoOU.github.io/tutorials/web_design/_posts/2016-06-22-jekyll-github-pages.md

 ## <kbd> 5.
 Sign up for GitHub </kbd>

-Go to `https://github.com/` to register an account
+Go to `https://github.com/` to get an account